 Situations in which an employment contract may be terminated

-Following are the situations in which an employment contract may be terminated as per Article 42 of the Federal Decree Law No. 33 of 2021 on the Regulation of Labour Relations in the Private Sector, the ‘UAE Labour Law’:
+Following are the cases in which an employment contract may be terminated as per Article 42 of the Federal Decree Law No. 33 of 2021 Regarding the Regulation of Employment Relationships, the ‘UAE Labour Law’:

-- if either party wishes to end it, provided that the terminating party observes the provisions of termination of the employment contract and the notice period agreed upon (details below)
+- If either party wishes to end it, provided that the terminating party complies with the provisions of the Labour Law regarding contract termination and the notice period agreed upon in the contract

-- in the event of the employer’s death if the subject of the contract is related to its entity
+- In the event of the employer’s death, if the subject of the contract is related to the employer personally

-- where a worker faces a final court judgement of a freedom-restricting penalty for a period of not less than three months
+- The worker is convicted by a final court judgement of a freedom-restricting penalty for a period of no less than three months

-- if the employer becomes bankrupt or insolvent, or faces any economic or exceptional reasons that prevent the continuation of the project
+- If the employer becomes bankrupt, insolvent, or faces any economic or exceptional reasons that prevent the continuation of business, in accordance with the conditions, regulations, and procedures specified by the executive regulations and the applicable legislation in the UAE

 Notice period of termination

-Article 43 provides that either party in the employment contract can terminate the contract for any ‘legitimate reason’, provided that:
+According to Article 43 of the UAE Labour Law, either party may terminate the employment contract ‘for any legitimate reason’, provided that:

 - a written notification is given to the other party and